With another NHL season in the books, all the attention is now turning to what’s gong to happen off the ice.

 The top scorer on a Blackhawks team that dominated the NHL for years.
 Kane has never had less than 64 points in any full season, and has two seasons over 100 points.
 He’s also a dominant playoff performer with 50 goals and 123 points in 127 playoff games, helping lead the Blackhawks to three Stanley Cups.

-This group covers the most likely scenario for a first-round pick.
+This group covers the most likely scenario for a first-overall pick.
 They are solid top-line players who are consistently among the best at their positions.

 Stamkos is the second-best goal scorer of his generation, with one 60-goal season on his resume and another four with at least 43.
 He’s also evolved into a talented playmaker, crossing the 50-assist mark in the each of the last two seasons.
 The Lightning have reached the conference finals three times, and the Stanley Cup Final once, since drafting Stamkos.